jcalz23/logo_detection_w281/README.md

 Fig.4 - Top Model Configuration per Feature Set
 </p>

+The implementation and evaluation of each model in Figure 4 can be found in [gfe_modeling.ipynb](./gfe_modeling.ipynb).
 The results of each model are displayed and discussed in the results section.

 ## YOLO
 YOLO is a deep learning algo for real-time object detection.
 It is capable not only to provide the exact location of an object in an image (bounding boxes) but also able to identify it (classification).
 It uses a combination of approaches such as fast R-CNN, Retina-Net and Single-Shot MultiBox DEtector (SSD).
 YOLO has become the standard in object recognition due to its speed, detection accuracy, good generalization and the fact that is open-source.

 In preparation for the training, we loaded 3,062 groundtruth images into Roboflow using the same train test validation partition (70%-15%-15%).
 After uploading, images were auto oriented so images are display using the correct EXIF orientation stored in the metadata.
 Also, images are resized to 640x640 pixels to improve training performance.
 No further data augmentations were applied.